Code of Conduct Hosting (CCH)

 (c) the URL of the website or web page that is the subject of the complaint;

-(d) a precise description of the allegedly illegal content; and
+(d) a precise description of the allegedly illegal content;

-(e) a reason as to why the content is illegal.
+(e) a reason as to why the content is illegal;

 As intermediaries on the internet, hosting providers provide an infrastructure that enables operators of websites and applications to store and process content and make the same publicly available to third parties.
-Hosting providers have no knowledge of what content their customers store, process and make accessible.
+Hosting providers normally have no knowledge of what content their customers store, process and make accessible.
 Neither are they obligated to actively monitor such content.
 The customer alone is solely responsible for content that it stores, processes or makes accessible to third parties using the hosting services.

 5.2 If a received notice does not meet the formal and/or content-related requirements set down in (3.4), or only meets them to a certain extent, the hosting provider shall ask the sender of the notice to provide the missing information within two working days of being prompted to do so.
 If the sender fails to respond before the deadline, or if the additional information supplied also does not meet the formal and/or content-related requirements set down in (3.4), or only meets them to a certain extent, the hosting provider shall not process the notice further.